 There is no denying the golden years of the recent past have been kind, too.
 He was at the Etihad Stadium for Sergio Aguero’s breath-taking injury-time winner against Queens Park Rangers, which sealed the league in 2012 – and received a visit at home by the same player a few years later.

 Col Rothband is a fan of Aguero.
-But neither his mountain of goals for City, nor his generosity of spirit, have helped the Argentina striker to supplant his favourite player.
+But neither his mountain of goals for City, nor his generosity of spirit, have helped the Argentina striker to supplant his favourite player in his affections.

 “Well Peter Doherty was, and always will be my favourite player, but there have been some great City players over the years,” he said.